Tynwald Day: Participants

 The Lieutenant Governor is preceded by the Sword-Bearer, who wears a scarlet uniform and bears the Sword of State.
 The Sword of State probably dates from the 15th century, and may have been made for Sir John Stanley.
 The Sword, which is blunt for the sake of safety, displays the Manx triskelion (the traditional "three legs" symbol which also appears on the Manx flag).

 Members of the House of Keys and of the Legislative Council are also in attendance.
 The Speaker of the House of Keys wears a wig and black robes with gold decorations.
 The President of Tynwald wears a wig and blue robes with silver decorations.
 The President's robes also display the triskelion.

 The Isle of Man's highest judicial officers, the Deemsters, participate in the ceremony, wearing scarlet robes and long wigs.
-There are currently three Deemsters, including the First and Second Deemster.
-Their office is of great antiquity, as is reflected by the curious phraseology of their ancient oath, during which they promise to "execute the laws of this isle justly … betwixt party and party, as indifferently as the herring's backbone doth lie in the midst of the fish."
+Historically there were two Deemsters, but now there are three: the First, Second and Third Deemsters.
+Their office is of great antiquity, as is reflected by the curious phraseology of their ancient oath, during which they promise to "execute the laws of this isle justly ... betwixt party and party, as indifferently as the herring's backbone doth lie in the midst of the fish."

 Some individuals are invited to attend as Guests of Honour.
 Guests of Honour include representatives of the United Kingdom and of other nations, usually including the Republic of Ireland and some Scandinavian countries.
 In recent years, Scotland, Wales and Northern Ireland have sent separate representatives, in addition to those for the United Kingdom.
-Notable guests in recent years have included: David Waddington, Baron Waddington (1998), Gareth Wyn Williams (1999), Rory O'Hanlon (1999/2005), Liam T. Cosgrave (2002), Harald V of Norway (2002), David Steel (2002), Jack McConnell and the British Lord Chancellor Charles Falconer, Baron Falconer of Thoroton (2003).
+Notable guests in recent years have included: David Waddington, Baron Waddington (1998), Gareth Wyn Williams (1999), Rory O'Hanlon (1999/2005), Liam T. Cosgrave (2002), King Harald V of Norway (2002), David Steel (2002), Jack McConnell and the British Lord Chancellor Charles Falconer, Baron Falconer of Thoroton (2003).

 Other participants include clergymen, leaders of local governments and several other officials, including all the State Officials of the Isle of Man.
 All participants wear bollan bane, otherwise known as mugwort.
 Detachments and bands from the Constabulary and the military also take part in the ceremony, which is also attended by members of the general public.

 The ceremony is coordinated by the Tynwald Ceremony Arrangements Committee.
 The President of Tynwald is the ex officio chairman; the Committee's other members include the Speaker of the House of Keys and the Chief Minister.
 Recently, a Tynwald Settings Enhancements Sub-Committee was constituted to improve Tynwald Day celebrations; the President and Speaker both serve on it, with the former serving as chairman.